-Therefore, a worst-case C/I level of more than 31.9 dB (Table A2-15) for the mobile station to base station link with interference from the VDE-SAT downlink provides considerable margin for SINAD ratio.
+Therefore, a worst-case C/I level of more than 31.9 dB (Table A2-15) for the mobile station to base station link with interference from the VDE-SAT downlink provides considerable margin to the C/N values of 7.8 dB and 6.4 dB required to meet the SINAD degradation protection values for land mobile systems provided in Annex 1 of Recommendation ITU-R M.1808..

-Also according to section 2.2 of Annex 1, digital land mobile systems use C4FM modulation and a BER threshold of 5%.
+Also, Annex 1 of Recommendation ITU-R M.1808, digital land mobile systems use C4FM modulation and a BER threshold of 5%.
 C4FM modulation has two bits per symbol.
 Given that C/I corresponds to symbol energy to noise density ratio (Es/N0), digital land mobile systems have a typical C/(N+I) threshold of 15 dB.
 A C/I level of more than 31.9 dB (Table A2-15) for the mobile station to base station link with interference from the VDE-SAT downlink provides considerable margin for BER.

-[Editor’s note: to provide references explaining the connection between SINAD and C/I]

 Therefore, based on the results of this C/I analysis, it can be concluded:

 1 That a C/I level of better than 31.9 dB can be achieved and an improvement of 3.8 dB or better can be realized if the alternative pfd mask is used, and

-2 That this C/I level provides considerable margin for land mobile systems to satisfy the performance criteria specified in Recommendation ITU-R M.1808, section 2.2, Annex 1
+2 That this C/I level provides considerable margin for land mobile systems to satisfy the performance criteria specified in Annex 1 of Recommendation ITU-R M.1808